Skip to main content

 1. The skill (defined in skills/optimize/SKILL.md) forks context and spawns the optimizer agent

-2. The agent locates your project config (pyproject.toml or package.json or codeflash.toml)
+2. The agent locates your project config (pyproject.toml, package.json, or pom.xml/gradle.properties)

 3. It verifies the codeflash CLI is installed and the project is configured